Saidi Berkat: Taking over the spice empire

 Saidi Berkat, also called Said Din Berkat Syah, was, according to Dutch information, born in c.
 1563 in the time of his grandfather Sultan Hairun.
 His mother Bega was a co-wife of Prince Baab, later Sultan Babullah.
 After the assassination of Hairun at the hands of the Portuguese in 1570, Babullah took over and successfully fought the European intruders.
 Portuguese power became restricted to a few forts in Tidore and Ambon and they lost control over the trade in spices which gave Maluku its wider significance.
 Babullah built up a veritable maritime empire that encompassed most of Maluku, parts of Sulawesi, and even remoter territories.
 This meant that the lively trade in cloves, nutmeg and forest products proceeded under relatively free and unrestricted conditions, attracting merchants from several regions - Portuguese, Javanese, Malays.

-As Babullah passed away in July 1583, Saidi succeeded him, though not without controversy.
+As Babullah died in July 1583, Saidi succeeded him, though not without controversy.
 Babullah had a half-brother Mandar Syah, whose higher birth on his mother's side gave rights to claim the throne.
 However, Babullah had persuaded his oldest brother Kaicili (prince) Tolu to support Saidi's succession by letting Saidi marry Tolu's daughter Ainal-ma-lamo.
 A few years later Saidi hatched an intrigue to get rid of Mandar Syah.
 One of his sisters had since long been promised as consort to Gapi Baguna, the Sultan of Tidore who, although supported by the Spanish and Portuguese, still entertained relations with his neighbour and had a role in Saidi's enthronement.
 Mandar Syah showed interest in the princess, his niece, and Saidi unscrupulously encouraged him to abduct her.
 Mandar Syah actually eloped with her, to the furor of Gapi Baguna.
 Saidi now handily executed his uncle under the pretext of calming down the feelings of the Tidore ruler.
 This treacherous behaviour evoke the anger of other Ternatan princes.
 Enraged over the loss of his brother, Tolu began to plot to overthrow Saidi in 1587, and contacted the Spanish and Portuguese on the matter.
 The idea was to join forces to eliminate Saidi, but the Europeans lacked sufficient resources at the moment to allow themselves be involved, and Tolu died shortly after.